gampleman/elm-visualization/readme.md

 ## Acknowledgements

-Currently, it is almost a straight port of parts of the [D3](https://github.com/d3/d3) library by [Mike Bostock](https://bost.ocks.org/mike/).
+Heavily inspired by parts of the [D3](https://github.com/d3/d3) library by [Mike Bostock](https://bost.ocks.org/mike/).
 However since Elm provides a great DOM abstraction already, selections are not part of this library.